A round-up of openings, closings, and other news about West Hartford businesses.

 - The space at the northwest corner of Farmington Avenue and North Main Street, which was the location of Farmington Bank until it merged with People’s United last year, will soon be the location of JPMorgan Chase Bank, which earlier this year began an expansion into the Hartford area.
 JPMorgan Chase has applied for permits for some renovations, and an opening date is TBD.

 - It’s the last day for Best of West Hartford voting!
 Businesses are counting on the support of their clients and customers, so click here to vote for your favorite business in a variety of categories!
-If you have questions, please contact Tom Hickey at WHMedia ([email protected]or 860-508-4032).
+If you have questions, please contact Tom Hickey at WHMedia (email@example.com 860-508-4032).

 - Congrats to West Hartford resident Molly Prospect, who was recently promoted from assistant director of Admissions to a new role of director of Marketing Communications for East Catholic High School.
 Prospect is a 2016 graduate of Assumption College and is pursuing her master’s in strategic communications from Central Connecticut State University.
 She and her husband, Daniel, live in West Hartford.